Hamish Harding: British adventurer among crew missing on Titanic sub

 Action Aviation said on Sunday that the sub had had a successful launch and Mr Harding was "currently diving".

-Boston's coastguard said an operation to find five people on the submersible was under way after contact was lost with it on Sunday morning.
+Boston's coastguard said an operation to find five people on the submersible was under way, after contact was lost on Sunday morning - about one hour and 45 minutes into its dive.

+A highly-sophisticated P-8 Poseidon aircraft with underwater detection capabilities has been deployed, said Rear Adm John W Mauger from the US Coast Guard.

+He added that teams were conducting their searches 900 miles (1450km) east of Cape Cod, and that the Canadian armed forces and commercial vessels were in the area.

 A spokesperson from the UK's Foreign Office said it was "in contact with the family of a British man following reports of a missing submarine off the coast of North America."